 If Mehta is playing a 20-year game, what then does the future hold for Instacart and it’s customers?
 Are we honestly to believe that the Instacart of today will look very similar to the Instacart of 2040 except for better analytics?
 Mehta is being deceptive about Instacart’s future; he has to.

 I’ve written more articles about Instacart than any other writer.
-I also believe I’ve posted more articles about Instacart on LinkedIn than any other LinkedIn member.
+I also believe I’ve posted more articles about Instacart on LinkedIn than any other member of LinkedIn.
 Based on my research and industry experience, I believe the following is what Instacart will and should do in the coming months and years.

 Fulfillment By Instacart

 Since 2018, I’ve written that Instacart will go public in 2021 or 2022 at the latest.
 I believe 2021 is the year it will happen.
 However, I believe Instacart will struggle to accurately assess their growth and earnings potential as the pandemic significantly skewed their business.
-Grocery retailers pay Instacart an average 10% per order.
+Grocery retailers pay Instacart on average 10% per order.
 In 2019, Instacart was losing $2.00 on every order they fulfilled.
 (Mehta claimed Instacart was profitable in 2019).
-In 2020, Instacart is grossing $3.00 per order.
-When COVID is tamed, which it will be, Instacart is going to again lose money or barely break even.
-Maintaining the status quo won’t work.
-Based on my research, it appears that Instacart is already experiencing decreased volumes and revenue.
-This will delay an IPO from Instacart until late 2021 and may possibly push the IPO into 2022.
+In 2020, Instacart was grossing $3.00 per order.
+Will this continue?
+Based on current consumer trends related to grocery sales, I anticipate that Instacart will see double-digit decreases in online grocery ordering and delivery by May 2021, resulting in Instacart experiencing a significant decrease in revenue.
+A degree of panic may overwhelm Mehta and his team as they realize that Instacart is losing value at the same time Instacart wants to launch an IPO.
+It’s possible that Instacart will delay their IPO.
+It’s also probable that Instacart will change their strategy and seek out a company to acquire Instacart vs. risking an IPO.

-The future of Instacart is not having their Shoppers push carts up and down grocery aisles fulfilling orders.
-Instacart understands that the combination of Instacart Shoppers fulfilling orders and customers shopping for their groceries is crowding aisles and decreasing the store experience for customers.
-Grocers understand this hence the growth in micro-fulfillment centers being opened in Dark Stores, in back rooms of grocery stores, or installed in buildings attached to the side of a grocery store.
+I’m often asked what the future holds for Instacart in terms of their business model.
+In my opinion, the future of Instacart is not having their Shoppers push carts up and down grocery aisles fulfilling online orders.
+The combination of Instacart Shoppers fulfilling orders, and customers shopping for their groceries, is crowding aisles and decreasing the store experience for customers.

 HEB, Albertsons, and Ahold Delhaize, are a few of the grocery retailers that have invested in building MFCs.
-Walmart is in the process of opening hundreds and eventually thousands of MFCs.
+Walmart is in the process of opening hundreds and eventually thousands of MFCs using technology from Alert Innovation, and Geek+.
 Amazon is opening MFCs.
 I wrote several articles to provide detailed information on why grocery retailers should invest in micro-fulfillment.
 The articles are located here, here, and here.

-I continue to believe that Instacart must invest in opening micro-fulfillment centers (MFC), and offer Micro-fulfillment as a Solution (MaaS) to their grocery customers.
+I believe that Instacart must invest in opening micro-fulfillment centers (MFC), and offer Micro-fulfillment as a Solution (MaaS) to their grocery customers.
 Grocery retailers, including customers of Instacart, are purchasing MFCs to automate online grocery and curbside pickup orders.
 Offering MaaS is a strategic imperative for Instacart as they are under threat of losing customers.
-Instacart continues to deny they have any interest in opening their own MFCs but a recent article in The Financial Times and a report by CNN, confirms that Instacart is exploring technology to open MFCs.
+Instacart continues to deny they have any interest in opening their own MFCs.

 However, I’m not convinced that grocery retailers are going to want to outsource online grocery fulfillment to Instacart, when for nearly the same costs as outsourcing to Instacart, retailers can install their own MFCs or partner with another company to install and run MFCs like DaVinci Micro Fulfillment.